Lebanon High School Profile

 There are 1,218 students in attendance at Lebanon High School; 591 females and 675 males.
 The ethnic breakdown of the student population is as follows.
 Ethnicity: 11% Hispanic, 80% White, 0.0% African American, 1.0% Asian, 0.0% Pacific Islander, 1.0% Amer-ican Indian, and 6.0% Multi-racial.

 Per Lebanon Community School District guidelines, there are 24 credits required for graduation at Lebanon High School.
-Students must also meet Oregon Essential Skills standards.
+Due to COVID-19, 2020-2021 grads will not be required to complete the following: Students must also meet Oregon Essential Skills standards.
 Students must meet the reading, writing, and math essential skills to graduate.
-Along with credit and essential skills, students must pass the Career-Related Learning Standards and meet 40 hours of community service.
+Along with credit and essential skills, students must pass the Career-Related Learning Standards and complete 40 hours of community service.

 AP & Honors Courses

-Lebanon High School twelve different Advanced Placement courses: AP Spanish, AP Human Geography, AP European History, AP US History, AP US Government, AP English Language & Composition, AP English Literature, AP Biology, AP Environmental Science, AP Calculus AB and AP Studio Art 2D.
+Lebanon High School eleven different Advanced Placement courses: AP Spanish, AP Human Geography, AP European History, AP US History, AP US Government, AP English Language & Composition, AP English Literature, AP Biology, AP Chemistry, AP Music Theory, and AP Studio Art 2D.

 We have additional courses that count towards the Honors Diploma including: Adv Language Arts 9, Adv Language Arts 10, College Algebra, Trigonometry, Anatomy & Physiology, Chemistry, Spanish 3, and French 3.
-Many other courses are offered which allow student to earn “College Now!” credit at LBCC.
+Many other courses are offered, allowing a student to earn “College Now!” credit at LBCC.

 Grade Point Averages / Grading Policies